kaidez/kaidez.com/_drafts/2014-12-30-effective-javascript-review.md

 ---
 *"It very well may be the best JavaScript book ever written...read it!"*

-There was a moment where I considered making that sentence the content for this entire post, and then just publishing it and moving on, just to drive home how brilliant this book is.
+There was a moment where I considered making that sentence the content for this entire post, and then just publishing it and moving in an attempt to drive home how nothing more needs to be said about how brilliant this book is.

 But I guess I have to embellish...written by [Dave Herman](https://twitter.com/littlecalculist) from Mozilla, [*Effective JavaScript*](http://www.amazon.com/gp/product/0321812182/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321812182&linkCode=as2&tag=kaidez-20&linkId=KC4WGKUBOQWXNFBA) is not a book with a lot of tutorials or an explanation of a particular library or framework.
 This is a book that takes 68 specific concepts of the JavaScript language and explains them in depth, and with amazing clarity.